Chair: Timothy J. Cook

 Department Office: Eppley, Room 450

-The Department of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the State of Nebraska.
+The Department of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the State of Nebraska.

 Specific Requirements for Admission to Education Programs

 Students will be allowed to register for 300 level and above courses only after receiving formal admission to the Education Department.
-In order to be considered for admission, students must obtain and maintain a minimum GPA of 2.5, achieve acceptable scores on the Praxis Core Test, receive acceptable grades in EDU 170 Diversity and Justice in Educationand EDU 211 Exploring Child and Adolescent Development, and complete department application procedures, including letters of recommendation and a satisfactory background check through the Education Department.
-In addition, an interview, and portfolio review may be requested by the Selection and Retention Committee.
+In order to be considered for admission, students must obtain a minimum GPA of 2.5, achieve acceptable scores on the Praxis Core Test, receive acceptable grades in EDU 170 Diversity and Justice in Education and EDU 211 Exploring Child and Adolescent Development, and complete department application procedures, including a satisfactory background check through the Education Department.
+In addition, an interview may be requested by the Selection and Retention Committee.

-In addition to completing all requirements of the chosen programs in the Education and Counselor Education Department, students must consult with the Education Department and with the appropriate agency in the state in which they intend to teach.
+In addition to completing all requirements of the chosen programs in the Education Department, students must consult with the Education Department and with the appropriate agency in the state in which they intend to teach in order to learn about all of the requirements for teacher certification.

 EDU 104.
 Integration of Art, Music, and PE.
 3 credits.